Research Excellence Framework 2029 STAFF PRIVACY STATEMENT

 The University will share your data with those employees of the University who need to view it as part of their work in preparing the REF 2029 submission, including those working to support activities related to people, culture and environment across the University.
 This may include:

-• Research Services Research Information Team and Research Practice Team
+- Staff in Research Services, including the Research Evaluation Teams, Research Information Team and Research Practice Team

 Sharing with third parties